-Parents should contact the Principal to request homebound or hospitalized instruction.
-This instruction must be approved by the principal and may require an Individualized Education Plan (IEP) meeting as well as other documentation.
+Parents should contact the Director of Meadowview Programs to request homebound or hospitalized instruction.
+This instruction must be approved by the Director of Meadowview Programs and may require an Individualized Education Plan (IEP) meeting as well as other documentation.
 The District will provide homebound instruction only for those confinements expected to last at least five (5) days.